z00logist/linguistics-thesaurus/Language/Types/Core/Isolating.md

 ## Characteristics

-- **Low Morpheme-to-Word Ratio**: Words are often monomorphemic.
+- Words are often monomorphemic.
-- **Little to No Inflection**: Minimal use of prefixes or suffixes.
+- Minimal use of prefixes or suffixes.
-- **Reliance on Syntax**: Grammatical functions indicated by word order.
+- Grammatical functions indicated by word order.

 ## Examples